Seepferdchen90/Seepferdchen90.github.io/_posts/2023-01-26-methods of digital humanities.md

 # Methods for case studie
 ## Open Refine

 Since we have used the program open refine in the course of the seminar for different exercises I also used this program for my little project.
-The main goal here for me was to get the main information (like date and time, author of the blog entries) and especially the textual context of
+The main goal here for me was to get the main information (like date and time, author of the blog entries) and especially the textual context of the blog posts.
+Since we already had a little introduction to the program and had done some practical exercises with it, I did know what I had to do.
+And together with a small video guide we had for webscraping via open refine I did manage to scrape the information I needed at the end.
+But there were of course also some problems involveld
 ## AntCon